MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

 From the code above where does the repeating block of html begin and end?
 Try this in your browser, when you inspect the html what do you expect to see?

 ## Assignment
+  * (Optional) - watch [this video](https://www.youtube.com/watch?v=JbrqxPcuYVc) about using the `each` Handlebars helper keyword
   * Read through the previous section and make the required changes to your `server.js` file.
   * Add the correct associations to the Menu and Restaurant classes
   * Create a new view layout called `home.restaurants` and include HTML to loop through the array of Restaurants.
 The code should display as a minimum, the title of each restaurant.
  * Challenge yourself to display the image associated with each restaurant.

 ---
 **Note:**